 The practice had a complaint procedure that explained to patients the process to follow, the timescales involved for investigation and the person responsible for handling the issue.
 It also included the details of other external organisations that a complainant could contact should they remain dissatisfied with the outcome of their complaint or feel that their concerns were not treated fairly.
-Details of how to raise complaints were included in the practice leaflet given to all new patients and accessible in the reception area.
+Information for patients about how to raise complaints were included in the practice leaflet and accessible in the reception area.
 Staff we spoke with were aware of the procedure to follow if they received a complaint.

-The practice manager told us that there had been 14 complaints made within the last 12 months and actions had been taken to resolve all of these.
+We were told that there had been no complaints made within the last 12 months.
 CQC comment cards reflected that patients were satisfied with the services provided.